EosBandi/PluginSkeleton/README.md

 # Mission Planner Plugin Skeleton

-A skeleton class library to create a Mission Planner plugin.
+A skeleton class library to create a <a href="https://github.com/ArduPilot/MissionPlanner/">Mission Planner</a> plugin.

 ## Table of contents
  1. [Table of contents](#table-of-contents)